-- 1. The provider shall have a medical director (physician); - 2.
-There is a physician on call 24 hours per day, seven days per week, and on duty as needed for management of psychiatric and medical needs of the clients; - 3.
-There is a psychologist available when needed; - 4.
-There is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 5.
-There shall be at least one LMHP or UP under the supervision of an LMHP on duty at least 40 hours per week; - 6.
-Each LMHP/UP's caseload shall not exceed 1:8; - 7.
-The provider shall have one licensed RN on call 24/7 to perform nursing duties for the provider; - 8.
+3. There is a psychologist available when needed;

+- 4. There is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 5.
+There must be at least one LMHP or UP under the supervision of an LMHP on duty at least 40 hours per week; - 6.
+Each LMHP/UP's caseload must not exceed 1:8; - 7.
+The provider must have one licensed RN on call 24/7 to perform nursing duties for the provider; - 8.
 Nursing availability on-site whenever needed to meet the nursing needs of the members.
 Nursing services may be provided directly by the BHS provider or may be provided or arranged via written contract, agreement, policy, or other document.
-The BHS provider must maintain documentation of such arrangement;

-- 9. There shall be at least two direct care aides on duty (two FTE) during all shifts with additional as needed.
-The ratio of aides to clients shall not exceed 1:8.
-On therapy outings, the ratio shall be at least 1:5; - 10.
-There shall be a care coordinator (one FTE per day shift, and/or duties may be assumed by clinical staff); and - 11.
-There shall be a clerical support staff (One FTE per day shift).
+The BHS provider must maintain documentation of such arrangement; - 9.
+There must be at least two direct care aides on duty (two FTE) during all shifts with additional as needed.
+The ratio of aides to clients must not exceed 1:8.
+On therapy outings, the ratio must be at least 1:5; - 10.
+There must be a care coordinator (one FTE per day shift, and/or duties may be assumed by clinical staff); and - 11.
+There must be a clerical support staff (One FTE per day shift).